The NDP Approach

 The following articles provide insight into Jessica’s growing inclusive and community-focused research profile:

-In addition to her growing academic profile, Jessica has also written several articles for The Psychologist Magazine.
+In addition to her growing academic profile, Jessica has also written several articles for The BPS Psychologist Magazine.

 -